cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

    raise "invalid signature" and stop
 ~~~

-## External Application Interface {#salted-interface}
+## Application Interface {#salted-interface}

 This section presents an application interface for blinding, finalizing, and verifying
 messages that is built on the internal functions described in {{generation}}.
 This
 interface injects additional entropy into application messages by choosing a random
 salt of length 32 bytes, prepending the salt to the input message, and then invoking
 the internal functions in {{generation}}.
 Note that this only changes what is passed
-to rsabssa_blind and rsabssa_finalize, as the application message is not provided as
+to Blind and Finalize, as the application message is not provided as
-input to rsabssa_blindsign.
+input to BlindSign.

 Applications that provide high-entropy input messages can expose the internal
-rsabssa_blind and rsabssa_finalize directly, as the additional message randomization
+Blind and Finalize functions directly, as the additional message randomization
 does not offer security advantages.
 See {{Lys22}}, {{apis}}, and {{message-entropy}}
 for more information.

-### Salted Blind
+### SaltedBlind

-rsabssa_salted_blind invokes rsabssa_blind with a salted input message and outputs the
+SaltedBlind invokes Blind with a salted input message and outputs the blinded message to
-blinded message to be sent to the server, encoded as a byte string, the corresponding
+be sent to the server, encoded as a byte string, the corresponding inverse, an integer,
-inverse, an integer, and the fresh message salt, which is 32 random bytes.
-If this function fails
+and the fresh message salt, which is 32 random bytes.
+If this function fails with an
-with an "invalid blind" error, implementations SHOULD retry the function again.
-The
+"invalid blind" error, implementations SHOULD retry the function again.
+The probability
-probability of multiple such errors in sequence is negligible.
+of multiple such errors in sequence is negligible.

 ~~~
-rsabssa_salted_blind(pkS, msg)
+SaltedBlind(pkS, msg)

 Parameters:
 - kLenInBytes, the length in bytes of the RSA modulus n